MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A20-EDA-two-quantitative-corr.md

 \begin{center}\includegraphics[width=0.7\linewidth]{12-A20-EDA-two-quantitative-corr_files/figure-latex/unnamed-chunk-7-1} \end{center}
+**Note that the relationship between bill depth and body mass is now positive based on the penguin species.
+This is an example of what?**

+\vspace{0.4in}

-9. Does the relationship between 75th percentile SAT math score and retention rate of 4-year institutions change depending on the level of size?
+**Does the relationship between bill depth and body mass for Antarctica penguins change depending on the species?**

 \vspace{0.8in}

-\begin{center}\includegraphics[width=0.7\linewidth]{12-A20-EDA-two-quantitative-corr_files/figure-latex/unnamed-chunk-8-1} \includegraphics[width=0.7\linewidth]{12-A20-EDA-two-quantitative-corr_files/figure-latex/unnamed-chunk-8-2} \end{center}
+\begin{center}\includegraphics[width=0.45\linewidth]{12-A20-EDA-two-quantitative-corr_files/figure-latex/unnamed-chunk-8-1} \includegraphics[width=0.45\linewidth]{12-A20-EDA-two-quantitative-corr_files/figure-latex/unnamed-chunk-8-2} \end{center}
-10. Is size of the higher education institution associated with retention rate?
-Is size of the higher education institution associated with 75th percentile SAT Math Score?
+**Is species of Antarctica penguins associated with body mass?
+Is species of Antarctica penguins associated with bill depth?**

 \vspace{1in}

-\newpage

 ### Take-home messages